iJazer/UA-WebApi-StarterKit/UaRestClient/csharp/generated/docs/DefaultApi.md

 <a id="createmonitoreditems"></a>
 # **CreateMonitoredItems**
-> CreateMonitoredItemsResponseMessage CreateMonitoredItems (CreateMonitoredItemsRequestMessage? createMonitoredItemsRequestMessage = null)
+> CreateMonitoredItemsResponse CreateMonitoredItems (CreateMonitoredItemsRequest? createMonitoredItemsRequest = null)